softlayer/sl-ember-components/README.md

 Ember.onerror = function( error ) {

     if ( errorWasThrown( error ) ) {
-        //This will catch any errors coming from the sl-ember-components addon
+        // This will catch any errors coming from the sl-ember-components addon
-        //Insert the code you would use to send to your error logging application here }
+        // Insert the code you would use to send to your error logging application here }

     if ( isErrorInstanceOf( 'radioGroup' ) ) {
-        //Use this option if you want granularity at the individual component level
+        // Use this option if you want granularity at the individual component level
-        //Insert the code you would use to send to your error logging application here }
+        // Insert the code you would use to send to your error logging application here }

     ...Repeat the above for each component that you want to watch for where "radioGroup" is the name of the component "sl-radio-group".
 So if you wanted to watch "sl-menu" you would replace "radioGroup" with "menu".
+To see what can be used look at addon/utils/error.js.

     console.error( error ); // Still send the error to the console };